-Members meet every Sunday for the official start of 8:15am.
+Members meet every Sunday for the official start times of 8:15am or 9am.
 Spring marathon training is where you’ll see the biggest groups head out, but there are always runs on a Sunday.
 Check the table below for details of the routes planned and join the club Facebook group to ask any questions.
-Some may head out earlier than the official start.
+Some may head out earlier than the official starts.

-Note: Always ensure you familiarise yourself with the routes as markers can go missing and there are not always runners at every pace.
+Note: Always ensure you familiarise yourself with the routes as they won’t always be marked out and, markers can go missing and there are not always runners at every pace.

 Even if it’s occasionally, come and help support.
 Join the Sunday Run Volunteers Facebook group and pop your name on the roster.

 There are various routes that are used on Sundays.
 If you need some ideas for routes if you’re unable to make the Sunday runs, please check out the Routes page, where you can see previously run routes and even download them to your GPS watches to follow.
 You can also see all of Phil Miles’ routes on the popular Plotaroute website.

 Stuart had been with the club since its start as ‘Worcester Joggers’, supporting hundreds of members over the years with his Sunday morning marathon training, leading groups on club nights and convincing many into running their first marathon; himself completing his 100th marathon at Snowdonia in October 2012.

 Stuart Wild sadly passed away on Friday, 1st March 2013 while out walking with his wife Sian Wild.
 Stuart was a true inspiration and will be sadly missed by all of us.